Chemical-Reaction/e-commerce-server/README.md

 ## Orders
 ### index
 The `index` action is a _GET_ that retrieves all the orders associated with a user.
-The response body will contain JSON containing an array of orders, e.g:
+The response status will be 200 OK and the response body will contain JSON containing an array of orders, e.g:
 ```
 {
   "orders": [